 You can also review your win rate and conversions to see whether your sales reps are becoming more effective.
-If your win rate is increasing but the number of leads are remaining relatively stable, then your sales performance is improving.
+If your win rate is increasing, but the number of leads is remaining relatively stable, then your sales performance is improving.

 However, if the win rate is dropping or you’re not receiving as many leads per month, then it could signal something is wrong with your process, sales team performance, or lead generation strategies.

 3. Total Revenue

 Your sales process is important, but at the end of the day, your revenue is what counts the most.
 It’s not just a matter of how much money you’re bringing in, but how much money you’re generating within a specific time frame.
 Many business decisions are based on sales projections, not what you’ve produced in the past.

 This is one reason why many businesses have shifted to the subscription-based model.
 Having monthly recurring revenue adds predictability to the process and makes your sales forecasting more accurate.

 You should also be able to break down your revenue metric to see where your revenue is coming from.
 If you’re using the subscription-based model, your revenue sources will either come from new business, upselling and cross-selling, or renewals.

 You can then look to see whether specific percentages in each of these categories are growing or shrinking.
 For example, if you noticed that many customers are churning after three months, you may shift focus to decrease churn, at which point your renewal percentage would climb.